ksal1235/MEAN/README.md

-# MEAN
+# 🚀 Welcome to MEAN project!

-MEAN Stack Deployment to Ubuntu in AWS
+# MEAN Stack Deployment to Ubuntu in AWS